 In most cases, the consumer, the homeowner, renter, or business, signs a contract with an energy provider for a specific energy plan.
 The basic energy plan details the rate class, the energy rate per kWh, the contract term length (6, 12, 24, 36 months), and other contract terms like cancellation fee policy.

-It is estimated that New York is home to over 2 million small businesses in a wide variety of industries and categories.
-Small businesses in Illinois make up 98.2% of the total businesses in the state with the remaining 1.8% being large or enterprise level companies.
+It is estimated that New York is home to over 3 million small businesses in a wide variety of industries and categories.
+Small businesses in New York make up 99% of the total businesses in the state with the remaining 1% being large or enterprise level companies.

-As of the latest SUSB census, Illinois small businesses employed 2 million people in the state.
-The 2.4 million small business employees represent 46.4% of the total employees in Illinois.
+As of the latest SUSB census, New York small businesses employed 2 million people in the state.
+The 3.8 million small business employees represent 51% of the total employees in New York.

 2,057,959 Small Businesses

 Businesses with 100 employees or less have the largest share of small business employment.

 445,853 Small Businesses with Employees

 3.8 million small business employees (51% of the total workforce)